secretstartups/handbook/sales/training/sales-enablement-sessions/index.html.md

   - Move the issue to the `status:scheduled` column.
   - Manually drag the issue to order issues in the column by date.

-## Enablement calendar
+## Enablement Calendar
-Sales enablement sessions are scheduled on the [Sales Enablement calendar](https://calendar.google.com/calendar/embed?src=gitlab.com_5n3g60l58thum9aovp8iisav34%40group.calendar.google.com&ctz=America%2FLos_Angeles) so that everyone on the Sales and Customer Enablement and PMM team has the ability to edit the calendar event.
+Field Enablement Spotlight sessions are scheduled on the [Sales Enablement calendar](https://calendar.google.com/calendar/embed?src=gitlab.com_5n3g60l58thum9aovp8iisav34%40group.calendar.google.com&ctz=America%2FLos_Angeles) so that everyone on the Sales and Customer Enablement and PMM team has the ability to edit the calendar event.

-## How to conduct a sales enablement training
+## How to conduct a Field Enablement Spotlight Session

 - Each training session has a [speaker](#speaker) and a [moderator](#moderator)
 - Sessions are 30 minutes long